saman-codes/dldojo/README.md

 ---

+*What's this?* A deep learning library written from scratch in pure Python and Numpy.

 *Is this the best possible way of implementing a neural network library?* Definitely not

 *Couldn't you think of a better way of doing this?* Yes, absolutely